Guide

 Should I unsubscribe or mark as spam?

 Unsubscribe when you recognize the sender and simply don't want the mail.
-Mark as spam when the mail is unsolicited, deceptive, or has no working unsubscribe — that's the FTC's recommended response, and it improves filtering for everyone (FTC).
+Mark as spam when the mail is unsolicited or deceptive — the report gives your provider a signal it can use for your mailbox and similar messages (FTC).
+Its wider effect is provider-specific.

 Why am I still getting emails from a sender I unsubscribed from?

-Usually one of three reasons: the processing window hasn't elapsed yet, the sender has you on multiple lists and you left only one, or the sender is ignoring the request — which is illegal and worth a spam report.
+Usually one of three reasons: the processing window has not elapsed, the sender has you on multiple lists and you left only one, or the sender did not honor the request.
+For US commercial email, continued in-scope mail after CAN-SPAM's ten-business-day deadline may violate the Act; preserve the request and later messages before escalating.
 The full breakdown: does unsubscribing actually work?

 Want the swipe version?
 Try Flick's live demo — no signup — and clear subscription mail one flick at a time, until the deck ends.